Kallirroi/personalwebsite/content/blog/roadtoschool/index.md

 ---
 title: roadtoschool
 date: "2015-05-06T23:46:37.121Z"
-description: interactive storytelling
+description: An interactive storytelling experience that aims to sensitize the wider audience in the issue of Syrian refugees education in their host countries.
-index: 8
+index: 13
 ---